AdguardTeam/KnowledgeBaseMail/docs/aliases/service-rules.md

 ---
-title: Service rules: how to avoid getting blocked or restricted
+title: Service rules - how to avoid getting blocked or restricted
 sidebar_position: 3
 ---